gkroon/gentoo-pi/README.md

       --ssh-pubkey     optionally set your ssh pubkey (e.g. ~/.ssh/id_ed25519.pub) --hardened       optionally switch to a hardened profile (experimental)

 ```

 ## Example
-`installer.sh` needs to be run as root, and also expects the `files` directory, with its underlying scripts, within its working directory:
+`installer.sh` needs to be run as root, and also expects the `files` directory, with its underlying scripts, within its working directory.
+The following output shows a successful installation using my own Gentoo desktop:
 ```
 # ./installer.sh -d /dev/sdd -H gentoo -t Europe/Amsterdam -u larry \
 -p 'correcthorsebatterystaple' -f "Larry the Cow" \